Which hat should I wear today? How to make your team meetings more effective

 BLACK HAT

-The black hat is used to expose flaws and potential weaknesses as well as dangers of the proposed ideas.
-It is the hat that according to de Bono is used the most often.
+The black hat is used to expose flaws, potential weaknesses as well as dangers.
+The black hat according to de Bono is used by us the most often.
 It is the hat of caution and carefulness.
-The black hat is essential to keep you from jumping headfirst into a possible disaster.
+It is essential to keep you from jumping headfirst into a possible disaster.
 Sometimes the black hat is called a logical pessimist.
 When putting on the black hat our goal is to be skeptical and focused on risks.
 It helps us decrease the chances of making a poor decision, but it shouldn’t prevent us from finding a good solution.
 It just allows us to use our critical ability to the fullest.
-Some extra black hat’s questions are:
+Some black hat’s questions are:

 Why something may not work?